spazznolo/spazznolo.github.io/_posts/2023-05-17-goalie-performance-1.md

 ---
 <h2>[Post 1] Goalie Performance: Empirical Bayes Save Percentage</h2>
 <p>
-Recall from the introductory paragraph of this series:
+Recall from the introductory paragraph of the series on goalie consistency:
 "Goaltenders make up the least predictable position in hockey.
 Their behavior confounds analysts and casual fans alike.
 It isn’t uncommon for a good goalie to have a below replacement level year, or for an unknown goalie to come in and dominate the league for a stretch of time.
 This may partly explain the relative dearth of analysis on goalies - they're voodoo, it's often said."
 </p>
 <p>